Bracken County Public Library Community Survey

 To all Bracken County Library Patrons and the Bracken County Community,

-The Bracken County Public Library is excited to announce the library reopened to the public starting Monday July 6th at 10AM.
-The hours of operation are Monday, Tuesday, Thursday, and Friday from 10AM to 3PM and Wednesday 3PM to 8PM.
-There will be changes to the operation of the library in order to meet the guidelines of the state regarding COVID-19.
+The Bracken County Public Library is excited to announce the library, starting Monday October 5th, will be open longer hours to serve the community.
+The hours of operation are Monday, Tuesday, Thursday, and Friday from 9AM to 5PM and Wednesday 11AM to 7PM.
+Changes to the operation of the library in order to meet the guidelines of the state regarding COVID-19 are still in place.
 These changes are outlined here to make the public aware before coming back to the library.

 There will be a maximum occupancy of 20 people in the library to meet social distancing guidelines and the meeting room remains closed until further notice.
-Masks will be available and are encouraged while inside the library.
-There will also be hand sanitizer available in multiple places within the library.
+Masks are highly encouraged while inside the library, and hand sanitizer is available in multiple places within the library.
 We ask all patrons to abide by the 6-foot distancing while inside the library.
 Along these same lines, the patrons must accompany and supervise young children while inside the library to assure health and safety of all library patrons of all ages.

-Computers will be available in 45 minutes intervals beginning at the start of each hour the library is open that day, for example- Monday the time periods would start at 10AM, 11AM, 12PM, 1PM, and 2PM.
+Computers are available in 45 minutes intervals, but can be used longer if no one is waiting.
 Computers will be self-serve as the library staff cannot provide any direct assistance at this time.
 Patrons can schedule a time to use a computer, but others will be first come first serve.
-The computers will shutdown for cleaning 15 minutes until the next hour regardless of when the patron began using the computer.
-This cleaning must be done to follow guidelines given from the state.
+Staff will clean/sanitize the computers per regulations which must be done to follow guidelines given from the state.

 Additionally, limited casual seating will be available within the whole library apart from the computers.
 All toys, puzzles, etc. will remain in storage until health guidelines change.
 The children’s tablets can be asked for at the desk for use within the library along similar guidelines of the public computers.
 Also, even though all could be closed, there will be one public restroom available until further notice to help abide by state guidelines.
 Finally, please return all items in the book drop in front of the library instead of bringing them into the desk.
 Library staff are still quarantining returns for at least 24 hours and no late fees are being charged at this time.